-Akram Kabiri presented her paper entitled “Tehran University: Beaux- Arts and the European Tradition in Iran” at the Graduate Student Lightning Talks at the Society of Architectural Historians Annual Conference in Glasgow, June 2017.
-She worked on the paper under the supervision of Professor Margaret Vickery.
+Akram Kabiri traveled to Glasgow in June to present her paper “Tehran University: Beaux- Arts and the European Tradition in Iran” at the Graduate Student Lightning Talks at the Society of Architectural Historians Annual Conference Her paper examines the founding of Tehran University in 1934, under the direction of Reza Shah Pahlavi who established the Pahlavi Dynasty in 1925, and was completed under the supervision of Professor Margaret Vickery.

-Rachel Young *17 presented material from her “publishable paper,” entitled “The Painting as Object, the Object as Sign: Performative Mediation in Botticelli’s Bardi Altarpiece,” at the Graduate Conference for Interdisciplinary Renaissance studies in October.
+Rachel Young presented material from her “publishable paper,” entitled “The Painting as Object, the Object as Sign: Performative Mediation in Botticelli’s Bardi Altarpiece,” at the Graduate Conference for Interdisciplinary Renaissance studies in October 2016.
 The publishable paper is the art history department’s version of a master’s thesis, and was the result of a year long project under the direction of Professor Monika Schmitter.
-The conference was held at the Arthur F. Kinney center for Renaissance studies of UMass Amherst.
-Organized by PhD students in the English department at UMass, the conference included graduate students from schools across the country, working in a range of fields, including English literature, history and art history.
-The study of early modern Europe is an increasingly interdisciplinary field, and it was thought-provoking and productive to consider the methodological perspectives of presenters working in different disciplines.
+During the course of research, she traveled to Berlin to study the Bardi in-person at the Gemäldegalerie.